carlotatrx/dataprep/readme.md

 Same as Padova, without need for concatenating files.

+`🔴 To ask for: `what are the coordinates of Uppsala?
+Are they the same as in the temperature file from Peter?

+### Ukraine

+to prep for this data, file is `dataprep_ukraine.ipynb`.
+Yuri says:

+> The Ukrainian data should also be in the folder `/scratch3/PALAEO-RA/DataRescue/Incoming/Ukraine`.
+The reason we didn't use them is that it is not clear which calendar is used.
+Russia adopted the Gregorian calendar very late (I think in 1917), and Ukraine has always been a bit of a hybrid between Russia and Western Europe… Therefore some stations used Julian calendar, others Gregorian, or a mixture of the two.
+There are 12 days of offset between Julian and Gregorian calendar  in the 19$^{th}$ century.
+It is certainly possible to figure out which calendar is used where, but it implies some work.
+If could use for example correlation, but the main  difficult is that a station  may have started using Julian and then switched to Gregorian at some unknown time (in that case you should see a gap of 12 days).
+I don't know if the opposite also happens, less likely but not impossible (then you would see duplicated dates).

 ### Torino

 If I use $t_{daily}=(t_{min}+t_{max})/2$ it's a bit different from the WeaR data `WeaR_TOR_17530101-18621231_ta_hom.tsv`, because of the homogenization component.
 Noemi suggests I use the original, not the homogenized.
 Stefan says I should use the homogenized.
 So I use the homogenized, `/home/ccorbella/scratch2_symboliclink/files/1807_USBstick/WeaR_TOR_17530101-18631231_ta_hom.tsv`.